-Figure 2 describes a simplified version of MSPastry's consistent routing algorithm.
-The algorithm maintains the leaf sets consistent to ensure consistent routing.
+Figure 2 describes a simplified version of the algorithm that we use to achieve consistent routing in MSPastry.
+It is sufficient to maintain consistent leaf sets to ensure consistent routing.
 The state in the routing table is important for performance but it is not necessary to ensure consistency.
 Therefore, we omit details on the maintenance of routing tables.
 The figure shows the code executed by a node with identifier i.
-Actions (in capital letters) are executed in response to events like receiving a message.
+Actions (in capital letters) are executed in response to events like a user's request for the node to join the overlay or receiving a message.
 The auxiliary functions (in italics) are invoked from action code.
 For simplicity, we assume a send function that takes a node identifier instead of a network address.